Temperance teaches us how to strike a balance.

-Most recently, scientists are using Landsat data to track how the environment has been impacted by the COVID-19 pandemic.
+Most recently, scientists used Landsat data to track how the environment has been impacted by the COVID-19 pandemic.
 For example, less planes in the air and less cars on the road could mean less urban pollutants in our environment, which could in turn affect the cycle of warming and cooling on our planet.
-In addition, with lockdown policies preventing the U.S. Department of Agriculture from traveling to collect information on crop conditions, scientists are supplementing the missing pieces with Landsat data.
+In addition, when lockdown policies prevented the U.S. Department of Agriculture from traveling to collect information on crop conditions, scientists supplemented the missing pieces with Landsat data.
 Forecasts can help anticipate food shortages or inform farmers about good planting times.

 Landsat data can even be used to track the biodiversity of our planet, like the Bureau of Land Management is currently doing in Alaska with freshwater fish species.
 Teams measure the amount of specific kinds of fish DNA in the water and cross-check where they find certain populations with data collected from Landsat, such as land surface temperature or vegetation.
 Knowing what environmental conditions help native species thrive can influence land management decisions.
 Landsat data is also being used in a similar fashion to assist chimpanzee conservation efforts.

 Just as Temperance teaches us to strike a balance, the legacy of Landsat is one of careful observation and measured responses.
 With the human population expected to swell to 9 billion by 2050, we need to keep careful track of the resources we are expending to ensure we have enough for future generations.
 And as climate change continues shift weather patterns, melt glacial ice, and raise sea levels, Landsat data will continue to monitor the fluctuating environment to help inform mitigation efforts.